-A: An HRA is funded entirely by the employer, and an HSA can be funded by employees, employers, family members, or any other individual.
+A: An HRA is funded entirely by the employer, and an HSA can be funded by employees, employers or family members.
 An HSA is owned by the employee, while an HRA is owned by the employer.

 Q: How is an HRA funded?